mcrco/obsidian/Single Variable Calculus/Fundamental Theorem of Calculus.md

 ## The First Fundamental Theorem of Calculus

-> [!math|{"type":"theorem","number":"auto","setAsNoteMathLink":false,"title":"First Fundamental Theorem of Calculus","label":"first-fundamental-theorem-of-calculus","_index":0}] Theorem 1 (First Fundamental Theorem of Calculus).
+> [!theorem] First Fundamental Theorem of Calculus
+> %% label: first-fundamental-theorem-of-calculus %%
 > Let $f$ be integrable on $[a,b]$ and $A$ its integral.
 If $c \in (a,b)$ and $f$ is continuous at $c$, then $A$ is differentiable at $c$ and $A'(c)=f(c)$.

 `\begin{proof}` To show that $A(x)$ is differentiable at $c$, we need to evaluate